astromatic/sextractor/branches/sexfigi/src/levmar/README.txt

 routine versions.

-Send your comments/bug reports to lourakis@ics.forth.gr
+Send your comments/bug reports to lourakis at ics forth gr